lewisnyman/lewisnyman.co.uk/src/_posts/2016-01-18-should-drupal-add-another-js-framework-into-core-not-in-the-name-of-ux.md

 ---
 layout: post
 title: Should Drupal add (another) JS framework into core?
 Not in the name of UX.
-tags: drupal
+tags: drupal, tech, article
 ---

 There has been a conversation going on in the Drupal community on which Javascript framework should be added into core.
 Dries started the conversation with the post [Should we decouple Drupal with a client-side framework?](http://buytaert.net/should-we-decouple-drupal-with-a-client-side-framework).
 One of the key reasons is to improve the administrative user interface.

 > As user experiences evolve from static pages to application-like experiences, end users' expectations of websites have become increasingly demanding.
 The Facebook newsfeed, the Gmail inbox, and the Twitter live stream are all compelling examples that form a baseline for the application-like experiences users now take for granted.
 >
 > Many of Drupal's administrative interfaces and Drupal sites could benefit from a similarly seamless, instantaneous user experience.

 The argument here is that people expect flashy whizz-bang user interfaces and slick user experiences, so let's skip the horse, the cart, go down the road, around the corner, call a taxi, and now let's decide which framework we should use to achieve that.